top of page

 2020 Recipient of the Frances J. Cronin Fellowship, UNL & International Quilt Museum

-2019 Poster presenter at American Quilt Study Group Seminar
+2019 Poster presenter at American Quilt Study Group Seminar, Quiltmakers Under 45

 2019 Judge for Springville Museum of Art's Annual Quilt Exhibit